nemanjakojic/microservice-architecture-demo/README.md

   * Run `dotnet test` inside the root folder that contains the solution file `Demo.Microservice.sln`;
   * Alternatively, the tests can be run from within the Visual Studio IDE (tested in the version 2019).
 * **Please note**: This demo code does not support automatic deployment on AWS now.
 More instructions and configuration details will be provided in the future.

+## Contact
+For any questions or comments, feel free to reach out to me at nemanja.kojic@gmail.com.